Poweezy/royalties-database/README.md

 - Compliance Monitoring
 - Regulatory Management

+## Running the Application

+The Mining Royalties Manager is designed to work best when served through a web server.
+You can:

+1. **Use a local web server**:
+   - Python: `python -m http.server`
+   - Node.js: `npx http-server`
+   - VS Code: Install the "Live Server" extension and click "Go Live"

+2. **Open directly**:
+   - Open `royalties.html` in your web browser
+   - Note: Some features may be limited when opening directly from the file system

 ## Project Structure
 The project follows a modular structure with clear separation of concerns: